How to Avoid Safety Recordkeeping Errors and Citations

 1904.32 Annual Summary

-When performing an annual summary, employers should review OSHA Form 300 for completeness and accuracy, and correct any deficiencies they may discover.
-They will also need to complete OSHA Form 300A.
+When performing an annual summary, employers should review their OSHA 300 Log for completeness and accuracy and correct any deficiencies they may discover.
+They will also need to complete the OSHA 300A Summary.
 Upon completion, the summary needs to be certified by a company executive, meaning an owner of the company, an officer of the corporation, or the highest-ranking company official working at the establishment.

-1904.34 Retention and Updating
+1904.33 Retention and Updating

 1904.35 Employee Involvement

 There needs to be a way for employees to report work-related injuries and illnesses promptly.
-Employees must train each employee on how to report an injury or illness.
+Employers must train each employee on how to report an injury or illness.
 It’s beneficial to include reporting procedures in your company policy book.

 SUBPART E- Reporting Information to the Government